 In each installment of our educational blog series, Anatomy of a Photograph, we’ll break down one of our trickiest wedding photos.
-From conception to composition, equipment to camera settings; subject to lighting, you’ll find out exactly what went into creating the image.
+From conception to composition, equipment to settings; subject to lighting, you’ll find out exactly what went into creating the image.

 We’ve covered our couples in just about everything you can imagine in the name of a good portrait: smoke bombs, fog machines, Atmosphere Aerosol, rain, snow you name it.
 But never in our wildest dreams did we imagine we’d have the opportunity to use two industrial-grade fire extinguishers at a posh wedding venue like Devil’s Thumb Ranch.